VERBS

 The main parts of a verb are:

-• The infinitive, which is normally the to- form: to be, to have, to work, to feel, to think.
+- The infinitive, which is normally the to- form: to be, to have, to work, to feel, to think.
 The infinitive often functions as a noun.

-• The present participle, which is the -ing form: being, having, working, feeling, thinking.
+- The present participle, which is the -ing form: being, having, working, feeling, thinking.
 This is sometimes called a gerund, when it acts as a noun.
 It can also act as an adjective.

-• The past participle, which is regularly the -ed form: been, had, worked, felt, thought.
+- The past participle, which is regularly the -ed form: been, had, worked, felt, thought.
 It can function as an adjective.

-There are verbs that help other verbs to form verb phrases.
-The primary auxiliary verbs are: be, do and have.
+verbs to form verb phrases.
+The primary auxiliary verbs are: be, do

 In these sentences: